-They work as a multidisciplinary contemporary pop artist and mural painter.
-In their work they explore community, duality and belonging through the lens of their experience as a biracial, gender-fluid, immigrant.
+Kelcy Timmons Chan (they/them) is a Cantonese Canadian American queer artist who works as a multidisciplinary contemporary pop artist and mural painter.
+In their work they explore community, duality and belonging through their lens as a biracial, gender-fluid, immigrant.

 Read more here.